Kilusang Bagong Lipunan

-The New Society Movement (Kilusang Bagong Lipunan, KBL), formerly named the New Society Movement of United Nationalists, Liberals, et cetera (Kilusang Bagong Lipunan ng Nagkakaisang Nacionalista, Liberal, at iba pa, KBLNNL), is a right-wing political party in the Philippines.
-It was first formed in 1978 as an umbrella coalition of parties supporting then-President Ferdinand E. Marcos for the Interim Batasang Pambansa (the unicameral parliament) and was his political vehicle during his 20-year regime.
-It was reorganized as a political party in 1986, and is the furthest to the right of the political spectrum among active parties after Marcos' ouster.
+The Kilusang Bagong Lipunan (KBL; New Society Movement), formerly named the Kilusang Bagong Lipunan ng Nagkakaisang Nacionalista, Liberal, at iba pa (KBLNNL; New Society Movement of United Nationalists, Liberals, et cetera), is a right-wing political party in the Philippines.
+It was first formed in 1978 as an umbrella coalition of parties supporting President Ferdinand Marcos for the Interim Batasang Pambansa (the unicameral parliament) and served as his political vehicle during his 20-year rule.
+It was reorganized as a political party in 1986, and is considered among the furthest to the right of the political spectrum among active parties after Marcos' ouster.

-Since 1986, the KBL has contested in most of the national and local elections in the Philippines, but retained a single seat in the House of Representatives in Ilocos Norte, which was held by former First Lady Imelda Marcos until 2019.
+Since 1986, the KBL has contested most national and local elections in the Philippines, but has retained only a single seat in the House of Representatives in Ilocos Norte, formerly held by former first lady Imelda Marcos until 2019.

 Establishment and ideology

 The ideological roots of the "Bagong Lipunan" ("new society") concept can be traced to one Marcos' rationalizations for the declaration of Martial Law in September 23, 1972.
 In his rhetoric, Marcos contended that a system of "constitutional authoritarianism" was necessary in order to "reform society" and create a "new society" under his authority.

 Six years after the declaration of Martial Law, Marcos adopted this rhetoric and used the phrase as the name of the umbrella coalition of administration parties running in the 1978 Philippine parliamentary election.
 The coalition retained the name when it was reorganized as a political party in 1986.